mcdemarco/the-new-kitchen-cookbook/soup/ipChickenLentil.md

 There's definitely enough cooking time here for bone-in thighs, even if frozen.

+Add a potato, farro, barley, or wheat berries.

 Toss in a bag of baby spinach after releasing the pressure.